-Just because you are not medically transitioning does not mean that you don’t exist as a trans person, if that’s how you identify.
+Just because you're not medically transitioning doesn't mean that you don’t exist as a trans person, if that’s how you identify.
 You may find that there is little public understanding of non-binary identities in general, and some people may confuse non-binary gender identities with intersex conditions (this is where a baby is born with both male and female features).

 If you choose to explain your identity to someone, even if they have some knowledge of non-binary identities or know non-binary people, you may need to explain exactly what being non-binary means to you.
 This could include: